TagVar/BareBones/README.md

     }
   });
 ```
-`easyRoute()`: The `easyRoute` method, if used, should be **called after all other route methods**.
+`easyRoute()`: The `easyRoute` method, if used, should be **called after all other route methods other than `notFound`**.
 This method checks if a route was found, and if a route was not found attempts to use a default behavior to find a controller and method to call.
 The request URI will be broken up into an array (delimited by `/`).
 The first value of the array will be the name of the controller `easyRoute` attempts to find.
 If there is no second array index, `easyRoute` will look for a default index method on the controller.
 If the second array index is defined, it will look for a method whose name is the second value in the array.
 If there are more than two array values, the remaining values will be passed to the method found as arguments.

 Ex)
 ```php